Jaisalmer Packages

 - Days 1-2: Cover Jaisalmer Fort, major havelis, Gadisar Lake, Desert National Park, and local markets

-- Day 3: Head to Sam Sand Dunes for cultural program and overnight stay
+- Day 3: Head to Sam Sand Dunes for a cultural program and an overnight stay

-- Day 4: Visit Bada Bagh or Kuldhara before departu
+- Day 4: Visit Bada Bagh or Kuldhara before departure

 Jaisalmer as Part of a Rajasthan Circuit

 Jaisalmer is situated at the western end of most Rajasthan circuits and is typically paired with Jodhpur, Jaipur, or Udaipur.
 The most common combination runs over seven to nine days, with Jaisalmer taking two to three nights at the end.
 Road travel from Jodhpur is around five hours and is the most practical connection.
-Rushing it as a one night add-on undercuts the desert segment, so two nights here is the minimum worth protecting.
+Rushing it as a one-night add-on undercuts the desert segment, so two nights here is the minimum worth protecting in any Jaisalmer tour package.

 Top Experiences to Include in Jaisalmer Tours